-Council officers will seek collaborative opportunities with other Councils and public bodies for all procurements requiring Council approval in accordance with sections 108(3)(c) and 109(2) of the Act.
-In accordance with section 109(2) of the Act, when a report for a procurement is presented to Council for approval, it will include information relating to any collaborative arrangement opportunities that were explored as part of the procurement process.
+Council Officers will seek collaborative opportunities with other Councils and Public Bodies for all procurements requiring Council approval in accordance with section 108(3)(c) of the Act.
+When a report for a procurement is presented to Council for approval, it will include information relating to any collaborative arrangement opportunities that were explored as part of the procurement process.

-Where practical, Council will collaborate with other Councils and public bodies in order to take advantage of economies of scale, reduce risk and deliver community benefits for all participating Councils.
+Where practical, Council will collaborate with other Councils in order to take advantage of economies of scale, reduce risk and deliver community benefits for all participating Councils.